core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 fulfill the requirements of the DoC protocol.

 Communication errors with an upstream DNS server (e.g., timeouts) MUST be indicated by including a DNS response with the appropriate RCODE in a successful CoAP response, i.e., using a 2.xx response code.
+When an error occurs at the CoAP layer, e.g., if an unexpected request method or an unsupported Content-Format in the request are used, the DoC server SHOULD respond with an appropriate CoAP error.

 A DoC client might try to repeat a non-successful exchange unless otherwise prohibited.
 The DoC client might also decide to repeat a non-successful exchange with a different URI, for instance, when the response indicates an unsupported Content-Format.